 - Mysterious Informant

-- Pragmatic Villainy: As corrupt and devious as he is, the caller's obsession with remaining in control of the situation means that he has absolutely no interest in seeing the Filth and its infectees kick-start an apocalypse - hence the reason why he aids the player in retrieving the Song of the Sentinels from the Orochi camp.
+- Pragmatic Villainy: As corrupt and devious as he is, the caller's obsession with remaining in control means that he has absolutely no interest in seeing the Filth and its infectees start an apocalypse.
+Hence why he aids the player in retrieving the Song of the Sentinels from the Orochi camp.

 - The Stoic